Gemerten/OSM-City-Builder/README.md

 - This is an early open-source release, so some object types may still be simplified.
 - Large areas can take time to generate and may create many objects.

+## OpenStreetMap Attribution

+This project uses OpenStreetMap data.

+OpenStreetMap data © OpenStreetMap contributors and is available under the Open Database License (ODbL).

 ## Roadmap

 - Better road meshes